-MannKind Corporation is a biopharmaceutical company focused on the discovery, development and commercialization of therapeutic products for patients with diseases such as diabetes and cancer.
+MannKind Corporation is a biopharmaceutical company focused on the discovery, development and commercialization of therapeutic products for diseases such as diabetes and cancer.
 Our lead investigational product candidate, the Technosphere Insulin System, is currently in Phase 3 clinical trials in the United States, Europe and Latin America to study its safety and efficacy in the treatment of diabetes.
 This dry powder therapy consists of our proprietary Technosphere particles onto which insulin molecules are loaded.
 These loaded particles are then aerosolized and inhaled into the deep lung using our proprietary MedTone inhaler.
 We believe that the performance characteristics, unique kinetics, convenience and ease of use of the Technosphere Insulin System may have the potential to change the way diabetes is treated.
+Currently, we are conducting clinical trials to evaluate the safety and efficacy of another Technosphere-based product for the treatment of diabetes and are developing additional formulations of active compounds loaded onto Technosphere particles.
+We are also developing therapies for the treatment of different types of cancer.
+Our other product candidates are at the research stage or in preclinical development.